kimsundner/lightweightchampions/hue_brightness/README.md

 This code was taken and iterated upon from: https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/buttoncycler/buttoncycler.ino

-Collaborators of this example, Kim Sunder and Aziza Bahaviddinova.
+Collaborators of this example, Kim Sundnér, Aziza Bahaviddinova.